 - Or just go crazy buying from your favorite B Corp brands!
-Some suggestions include gift baskets from America’s Best Organics, kids’ toys and calendars from Dolphin Blue, fly wooden shades from Karun, apparel from Threads 4 Thought, some really nice jewelry from Fair Trade Jewelry Co, some more affordable jewelry from Encanto, literally anything from Patagonia, practically everything on Etsy and whatever else you can find in this directory of B Corps.
+Some suggestions include, kids’ toys and calendars from Dolphin Blue, fly wooden shades from Karun, apparel from Threads 4 Thought, some really nice jewelry from Fair Trade Jewelry Co, some more affordable jewelry from Encanto, literally anything from Patagonia, and practically everything on Etsy.

 Did we miss your favorite C2C product?
 Is there a great experiential gift we didn’t mention?
 Tell us about it in the comments below or let us know @RoundPegComm.